-The UAB School of Business recognizes the need for those managing projects to be trained and certified in the Project Management Institute Body of Knowledge (PMBOK®).
+The UAB Collat School of Business recognizes the need for those managing projects to be trained and certified in the Project Management Institute Body of Knowledge (PMBOK®).
 Our Project Management Certificate course is a non-credit, continuing executive education course and does not require one to be enrolled as a UAB student.
 As of the spring 2014 course, 189 people have completed the course.
 The program began in 2006 and continues to receive high evaluations of 4.5 out of 5 points.
 Also, participants continue to give an overwhelming "yes" when asked if they would recommend the course

-The program consists of three course segments which may be taken in sequence or separately.
+The Certificate Program consists of three course segments which may be taken in sequence or separately.

 For information on the Project Management Institute’s Project Management Professional (PMP®) certification go to http://www.pmi.org/Certification.aspx .